Arizona Mahoney

-Arizona Mahoney is a 1936 American Western film directed by James P. Hogan and written by Stuart Anthony and Robert Yost.
+Arizona Mahoney is a 1936 American comedy western film directed by James P. Hogan and written by Stuart Anthony and Robert Yost.
 The film stars Joe Cook, Robert Cummings, June Martel, Buster Crabbe, Marjorie Gateson and John Miljan.
 It is based on the short story "Stairs of Sand" by Zane Grey.
 The film was released on December 4, 1936, by Paramount Pictures.

+Plot

+When Sue Bixby becomes his new boss, stagecoach robber Talbot reforms and goes after her rustled cattle.
+When he and his men are outnumbered fighting Lloyd's gang, Randall rides to get circus man Mahoney and his man shooting cannon.